rudderlabs/rudder-sdk-js-snippet/README.md

 - [ ] README update opts description
 - [ ] CI Build for dist
 - [ ] Proper package manager set up

+## Contact Us

+If you come across any issues while configuring or using this repository, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+We will be happy to help you.